 The $70 million building sits on 15,000 square feet of land near that was formerly the center of Pittsburgh’s booming glass industry during the late 19th and early 20th century; hence the name.

-“We’ve been fascinated by the history of the site,” James Murray-Coleman of High Street Residential, the developer, told NEXTpittsburgh just prior to construction.
+“We’ve been fascinated by the history of the site,” James Murray-Coleman of Trammel Crow Co., a representative of the ownership group, told NEXTpittsburgh just prior to construction.
 “For instance, we learned there was a massive sandbar in the middle of the Monongahela River years ago.
 That’s one reason why there were glass facilities located here: they mined the sand for glass.”

 The homage to the area’s glass-making past doesn’t stop at the name.
 The developers worked with local artists to design unique art and design elements for each room (look for a story on that soon in NEXTpittsburgh).